Azure/Cloud-Native/website/blog-30daysofIA/2023-10-24/building-an-ai-powered-logo-variation-generator-with-azure-openai-and-aks-2.md

 This command provides information about your Ingress, such as the host and the address.
 You should see the same public IP address as your Service.

 Now that you’ve deployed your app on AKS, you can test it again and see how it works on AKS.
-Open a web browser and load `http://&lt;web&gt;/index.html`, where `&lt;web&gt;` is the public IP address of your service or ingress.
+Open a web browser and load `http://<web>/index.html`, where `<web>` is the public IP address of your service or ingress.
 You should see the same web page as before.

 Enter a text prompt describing the logos you would like to create.
 For example, you might enter “vector art that includes a dancing cat.”